marmudke/marmudke/README.md

 **06/2021 – 11/2023	Garrett Motion Slovakia – Data Analyst (Global Process Improvement dep.)**
 - Development of Power BI reports for KPI tracking, demand analysis and decision-making
 - Process automation in Excel VBA and Power Automate for material planning and forecasting
+- SAP material master data management and analysis
 - Inventory optimization, demand forecasting and vendor data analysis
+- Collaboration on supplier metrics design and transformation
 - Preparation of business requirements and testing for new software modules
-- Collaboration on supplier metrics design and transformation
+- Working with development teams in sprint planning to ensure clarity of requirements
 - Presentation and training on new tools and procedures to users

 **07/2019 – 05/2021	Marelli Slovakia – Quality department internship**
 - Reporting automation in Excel VBA
-- Production quality reporting
+- Production quality control reporting and component quality testing
-- Component quality testing

 **10/2018 – 05/2019 	U. S. Steel Košice – Logistics department internship**
 - Delivery list, CMR and CIM management for customers